-In 2015, I was nominated and selected as Girls Scouts of Western Washington Woman of Distinction.
-I am also a trained Washington State Housing Finance Commission Homebuyer Education Instructor.
+In 2015 I was nominated and selected as Girls Scouts of Western Washington Woman of Distinction.
+I work full-time as a real estate broker with Windermere Professional Partners and I am also a trained Washington State Housing Finance Commission Homebuyer Education Instructor.
+I am a member of the Professional Women of Color Network in the Pacific Northwest, an organization rooted in community and service.
+I am also a member of the National Association of Professional Women.

 MISSION AND HISTORY